NickBell123/Digi-Market-Cap/README.md

 #### Adding to a position

-Step 10: You can also add to an exsisinf position by clicking the add button.
-This feature will add the input amount to the exsisting amount of the
+Step 10: You can also add to an exsisting position by clicking the add button.
+This feature will add the input amount submitted in the form to
-        crypto selected.
+        the exsisting amount of the crypto selected.
 An average price is then worked out by the input price and the exsisting price input.

 #### Installation